CARLY NICHOLSON, Registered Physiotherapist

 Carly is a Registered Physiotherapist with a background in Kinesiology.
 She has experience working with orthopaedic clients, sports injuries, and motor vehicle accidents.
 Carly likes to take an active approach, using a combination of manual therapy, soft tissue techniques and exercise therapy.
 She enjoys working one on one with patients to help them achieve their goals.
-In her spare time, Carly enjoys running, cycling, hiking, backcountry camping, cross country skiing, scuba diving and fastball.
+In her spare time, Carly enjoys running, cycling, hiking, backcountry camping, cross country skiing, and fastball.

 Can you tell us one interesting fact about you?

 I really doing outdoor activities, including things like running, biking, hiking, backcountry camping, and scuba diving.
 This summer, I'm looking forward to be able to do an eight-day canoe trip around Bowron Lake in Northern BC.

 How many years have you been a physiotherapist?

 I graduated from a physiotherapy degree at UBC last year, and I was lucky to be able to start my career by working here at Westcoast SCI.
 Before studying physiotherapy, I worked as a kinesiologist.